-Due to an administrative oversight, the District did not timely file its annual financial information and operating data for fiscal year 2016 as required pursuant to its prior continuing disclosure undertaking on or before March 31, 2017, and instead filed it on October 5, 2017.
+Due to an administrative oversight, the District did not timely file its annual financial information and operating data and the Developer's financial information for fiscal year 2016 as required pursuant to its prior continuing disclosure undertaking on or before March 31, 2017, and instead filed the information on October 5, 2017, and November 2, 2017.
 The District has filed a notice with respect to this late filing and has implemented procedures to prevent the untimely filing of such information in the future.
-Otherwise, during the last five years the District has not failed to comply with its prior continuing disclosure undertaking.
+Otherwise, during the last five years, the District has not failed to comply with its prior continuing disclosure undertakings.